BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Introduction

 \section{Introduction}

 Text segmentation is the task of dividing a text into coherent segments, each covering a distinct topic \citep{hearst-1994-multi}.
-Beyond identifying segment boundaries, some approaches also predict the topic of each segment \citep{arnold2019sector,barrow2020joint}.
-These segments can help readers to better understand the structure of long texts \citep{jeoung2025promptprism}, QA systems to retrieve more relevant contexts \citep{tiedemann2008simple, wang2025document}, and summarization system to summarize long documents \citep{moro2022semantic}.
+Beyond identifying segment boundaries, some approaches also predict the topic of each segment \citep{arnold2019sector}.
+These segments can help readers better understand the structure of long texts \citep{jeoung2025promptprism}, QA systems retrieve more relevant contexts \citep{ wang2025document}, prompt optimization system more efficiently optimize long prompts \citep{schnabel-neville-2024-symbolic}, and summarization systems summarize long documents \citep{moro2022semantic}.

-Most previous works frame text segmentation as sequence labeling \citep{hearst-1994-multi} or boundary classification \citep{lukasik-etal-2020-text} on the sentence or paragraph level.
-However, these methods assume that texts can be cleanly divided into sentences or paragraphs in advance, which does not hold for many real-world structured texts, such as technical reports or prompts for large language models (LLMs).
-Such texts often contain tables, code snippets, and placeholders; which do not conform to conventional sentence or paragraph structures, making existing formulations insufficient for increasingly complex structured texts.
-A natural solution is to modify these methods to perform text segmentation at the token level.
+Most previous works \citep{hearst-1994-multi, lukasik-etal-2020-text} perform text segmentation on the sentence or paragraph level.
+These methods assume that texts can be cleanly divided into sentences or paragraphs.
+However, this assumption breaks down for many structured texts, such as LLM prompts, that include tables, code snippets, and placeholders.
+These elements generally do not conform to conventional sentence or paragraph structure.
+A natural solution is to adapt these methods to perform text segmentation at the token level.
 However, sequence labeling on the token level tends to generate very fragmented segments, while boundary classification requires an impractically large number of classifications for each token.
-Recent work addresses token-level segmentation by instructing LLMs to generate the full text of each segment \citep{schnabel2024symbolic, jeoung2025promptprism}.
-However, these methods incur prohibitive inference costs for long texts due to the necessity of regenerating the entire input, and they are prone to hallucinations \citep{wang-etal-2024-positionid}.
+Recently, \citet{schnabel2024symbolic} performed token-level segmentation by instructing LLMs to generate the full text of each segment.
+However, they face high inference costs and hallucination risk for long texts due to regenerating the entire input \citep{wang-etal-2024-positionid}.